Fellowship in Higher Education Leadership

 The Fellowship mission, goals, and objectives determine the structure of the program and its curriculum.

-The APTA Fellowship in Higher Education Leadership (FHEL), now managed by the APTA Academy of Education, provides current and aspiring directors in physical therapy education programs with the skills and resources they need to be innovative, influential, and visionary leaders who can function within a rapidly evolving, politico-sociocultural environment.
+FHEL, now managed by the APTA Academy of Education, provides current and aspiring directors in physical therapy education programs with the skills and resources they need to be innovative, influential, and visionary leaders who can function within a rapidly evolving, politico-sociocultural environment.

 Applications and nominations for the 52-week fellowship program will open in January.
 Accepted candidates will begin the fellowship in June and take part in three trimesters of coursework, a mentorship program, and a leadership project.